fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp3-m2-exercise-implement-polymorphism-csharp.md

     - `SavingsAccount.cs`: This file defines the SavingsAccount class, which inherits from the BankAccount class and includes properties and methods specific to savings accounts.

     - `MoneyMarketAccount.cs`: This file defines the MoneyMarketAccount class, which inherits from the BankAccount class and includes properties and methods specific to money market accounts.

+    Notice that the derived account classes are designed to support polymorphic behavior.
+Each derived class overrides the `DisplayAccountInfo` method to provide account-specific information.
+The derived classes also override the `Withdraw` method to implement specialized withdrawal behavior.

 1. Open the Program.cs file.